 The personal integrity section of the Honor Code includes the following A-level violations:

-(A2.3) Possession or use of false identification for any purpose, including purchase of alcoholic beverages
+- A2.3 Possession or use of false identification for any purpose

-Suspension may be issued in response to a personal integrity infraction; for more information, refer to the section titled “Outcome Guidelines.”
+Suspension may be issued in response to a personal integrity infraction.
+For more information, see the section “Outcome Guidelines.”